Deferral of Local Property Tax payment

 How to check your eligibility

 You should estimate your likely income from all sources for a full year.
-This estimate is for the year in which the liability date falls, that is, 1 November in each year.
 The estimate should be based on your income in the year before the LPT is payable.
-For example, the liability date for 2024 LPT is 01 November 2023 so the estimated income should relate to 01 January 2023 to 31 December 2023.
+For example, for LPT which is payable in 2026, the estimated income should relate to 1 January 2025 to 31 December 2025.

 Thresholds for claiming either a full or partial deferral